moisesvmr/torbox-media-center/README.md

 ### 💻 Compatbility with OS

 Compatibility is limited to Linux/Unix/BSD based systems when using the `fuse` option due to requiring [FUSE](https://www.kernel.org/doc./html/next/filesystems/fuse.html).
-[MacOS is also supported](https://macfuse.github.io/) (but not Apple Silicon Macs).
+[MacOS is also supported](https://macfuse.github.io/).

 The `strm` option is compatible with all systems.